-New CPG for atraumatic shoulder pain: choose exercise, physical therapy, occupational therapy over surgery
+New CPG for atraumatic shoulder pain: choose exercise over surgery

 This new CPG specifically applies to two types of shoulder pain, described as “subacromial pain syndrome” and “rotator cuff disease.”
 Historically, surgeons performed arthroscopic decompression surgery as an invasive approach to symptom management.

 But after a thorough review of two systematic reviews featuring over 1,000 patients, the authors discovered two key findings:

 First, decompression surgery is no more effective for relieving atraumatic shoulder pain than other treatment options—including physical therapy, analgesics, and shoulder injections.
 For instance, follow ups as far as two and five years out saw no significant difference in pain (as measured on the visual analog scale).
 The same goes for function when comparing arthroscopic surgery to other approaches.

 Second, the researchers expanded their review to include observational studies evaluating post-operative harm, since “potential harms from surgery were incompletely reported” in the previous trials.
 They found that the risks for complications—including bleeding, infections, peripheral nerve injury, anesthetic complications, and venous thromboembolism—was approximately 0.55% after 30 days post-op.

 While this may not sound like a high risk ratio, the potential severity of the complications must be considered when looking at this figure—and when driving decisions that influence patient outcomes.